MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaShareDriveItem.md

 ## SYNOPSIS
 Access a shared DriveItem or a collection of shared items by using a shareId or sharing URL.
 To use a sharing URL with this API, your app needs to transform the URL into a sharing token.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgShareDriveItem](/powershell/module/Microsoft.Graph.Files/Get-MgShareDriveItem?view=graph-powershell-1.0)

 ## SYNTAX